-Noticing how the emotions of freedom, affirmation and empowerment stem from creativity, Milked knew she needed to integrate creativity into her company’s culture.
-‘One of a Kind Friday’ ensued, in which the whole company has 30 minutes to create a new piece of jewelry as long as they stay within the monthly theme (ex: statement necklace).
-Having everyone participate put the whole process together and united people.
-Plus the more they focused on creativity, the more their profits grew.
+Noticing how the emotions of freedom, affirmation and empowerment stem from creativity, Mielke knew she needed to integrate creativity into her company’s culture.
+‘One of a Kind Friday’ ensued, when the whole company has 30 minutes to create a new piece of jewelry as long as they stay within the monthly theme (ex: statement necklace).
+The more the team focused on creativity, the more their profits grew.
 This event provided a challenge to push limits and be innovative.
 She finished her speech on creativity by saying the positive feelings flowing from creativity help companies, customers and communities.

 Creative Work Culture